eda-ricercatore/gulyas-scripts/README.md

 	- python
 		* *Python* scripts to test different concepts that I have learned.
-	- guidelines
-		* Documentation about guidelines that I am following for my research, and for my research collaborators to know about.
 + time-shifting
 	- *Makefile* and *GNU Octave* scripts to carry out my experiments for time-shifted instantaneous noise-based logic